micmejia/bible-dump/AMPC/John/John 2.md

-Jesus said to her, [[^a]Dear] woman, what is that to you and to Me?
+Jesus said to her, [Dear] woman, what is that to you and to Me?
 [What do we have in common?
 Leave it to Me.]
 My time (hour to act) has not yet come.